kyverno/KDP/proposals/cleanup.md

 In this proposal, Kyverno may function as a clean-up controller allowing it to identify and scavenge resources.
 There are two proposed capabilities which would be used to effect a clean-up.

 1. Use of one specific labels which may be set on any resource:
    - `cleanup.kyverno.io/ttl`: Sets the time-to-live a resource may have which functions as a count-down timer starting from the time at which the labelled resource was either created or when the label was assigned.
 Value is a string and units are given in either minutes, hours, or days.
-Ex., `cleanup.kyverno.io/ttl: 30m`, `cleanup.kyverno.io/ttl: 30d`
-   - `cleanup.kyverno.io/expires`: Sets the absolute date and time at which clean-up should proceed.
-Must conform to ISO 8601 standards.
-Ex., `cleanup.kyverno.io/expires: 2022-08-04T00:30:00Z`, `cleanup.kyverno.io/expires: 2022-09-30`
+Ex., `cleanup.kyverno.io/ttl: 30m`, `cleanup.kyverno.io/ttl: 30d`, this label will also support the absolute date and time at which clean-up should proceed.
+Must conform to ISO 8601 stadards.
+Ex., `cleanup.kyverno.io/ttl: 2022-08-04T00:30:00Z`, `cleanup.kyverno.io/ttl: 2022-09-30`
 2. Use of a new rule type tentatively called `cleanup` which will execute in background mode on a schedule given in cron format.
 The rule will reuse existing Kyverno policy expression paradigms and capabilities to minimize introduced complexity.

 The functional requirements of both capabilities are defined below.